Table of Contents

-A chronic cough may be a lasting symptom following Covid-19 infection.
-Although the long-term effects of this new virus are not yet fully understood, a portion of recovered patients report persistent coughing and shortness of breath long after their other symptoms have passed.
+A chronic cough may be a lasting symptom following a Covid-19 infection.
+Although the long-term effects of this new virus are not yet fully understood, some recovered patients report persistent coughing and shortness of breath long after their other symptoms have passed.
 Many researchers believe this is tied to a disorder or dysfunction of the Vagus Nerve.

 - External Factors

 Mold spores, cigarette smoke, excessive dust, pollutants, and allergens can all contribute to a chronic cough.
 This can be especially problematic when at-home air quality is poor.
-Many times the mold can be trapped in the laundry area, leaving the mold spores on the child’s clothes every single day and initiating the chronic cough.
+The mold can often be trapped in the laundry area, leaving the mold spores on the child’s clothes daily and initiating the chronic cough.